Measuring end-to-end impact

-We maintain high standards of product stewardship and consider the environmental impact of our products throughout their lifecycle, from design to end of life.
+We maintain high standards of product stewardship and consider the environmental impact of our products throughout their entire life cycles, from initial design to end-of-life re-use and recycling.

 Improving the efficiency of raw materials use

-Our Lifecycle Assessment (LCA) approach evaluates the consumption of raw materials throughout the lifecycles of our products.
-Data and results from LCA assessments inform continual improvements to achieve more efficient use of raw materials and energy at every stage of product life: raw material extraction, pre-processing, intermediate material and component manufacturing, final manufacturing and assembly, packaging, distribution and installation, use, and end-of-life reuse and recycling.
-These improvements are incorporated into our best practices for environmentally conscious product design, which include design guidelines and requirements such as:
+Our life cycle assessment (LCA) approach evaluates the consumption of raw materials throughout the life cycles of our products.
+Data and results from LCA assessments inform continuous improvements to achieve more efficient use of raw materials and energy at every stage of product life: Raw material extraction, pre-processing, intermediate material and component manufacturing, final manufacturing and assembly, packaging, distribution and installation, use, and end-of-life reuse and recycling.
+These improvements are incorporated into our best practices for environmentally conscious product design. √

-- Common designs and design reuse, which increases parts interchangeability, provides common toolsets, and reduces component testing and qualification — ultimately lowering production costs and impact on the environment by reducing inventory, obsolescence and waste.
+- Common designs and design reuse increases parts interchangeability, provides common toolsets and reduces the need for component testing and qualification — ultimately lowering production costs and impact on the environment by reducing inventory, obsolescence and waste.
 For instance, our Component Selection Tool standardizes access to component portfolios across all business lines. √

-- Eco-efficient product designs that provide increased functionality (e.g., capacity, service, performance) per unit of electricity consumed while occupying less physical space, weighing less and using fewer types of materials.
-This has significantly reduced the amount of raw materials consumed in our products over their entire lifecycles.
-For example, the new FP3 chip in our 7750 Service Router (SR) enables faster service delivery while consuming 50% less power than its predecessor.
-It also requires 30% less space, which means fewer components and raw materials go into its increased functionality.
+- Eco-efficient product designs provide increased functionality (e.g., capacity, service, performance) per unit of electricity consumed while occupying less physical space, weighing less and using fewer types of materials.
+This has significantly reduced the amount of raw materials consumed in our products over their entire life cycles. √

-- Improved materials selection guidance, supporting optimal materials selection during the design phase to deliver increased efficiency in material consumption while offsetting other material and energy flows and environmental impacts.
-For instance, selecting aluminum with a high metal recycled content over painted steel for product chassis/cabinets can significantly reduce raw materials extraction requirements and produces a lighter-weight product that will consume less energy during shipping, installation, and end-of-life product takeback and recycling.
-Aluminum also needs fewer materials for corrosion and finish protection.
+- Improved materials selection guidance supports optimal materials selection during the design phase to deliver increased efficiency in material consumption while offsetting other material and energy flows and environmental impacts.
+For instance, selecting aluminum with a high metal recycled content (~65%) over painted steel (~30% recycled content) for product chassis and cabinets significantly reduces raw materials extraction requirements.
+It also produces a lighter-weight product that consumes less energy during shipping, installation, and end-of-life product takeback and recycling.
+Aluminum also needs fewer materials for corrosion and finish protection. √

 - Meet regulatory material restrictions in all markets we serve